SiriLee/OldWork/README.md

 # OldWork
-All the works I've done a few years ago when I was in high school.
+Most of the works I've done a few years ago when I was in high school.